EgorGDPS/sunmip2unlock/readme.md

 4. Select the extracted firmware folder.

-MTKClient will automatically detect and map the partition `.img` files.
+MTKClient will automatically detect and map the partition `.bin` files.
+Use nvram,nvdata,proinfo from your own device!!!!

 5. Click: